Stainless Steel 304

 Phosphorus | 0.06% |

 The applications for which stainless steel grade 410 is used require mild corrosion resistance, heat resistance, and strength.
-It is supplied to fabricators and manufacturers in sheets, bars, plates, rolled, and drawn.
-The type of form used by stainless steel product producers is dependent on the dimensions and specifications of their product.
+It is supplied to fabricators and manufacturers in sheets, bars, plates, rolled, coils, and drawn.
+The forms used by product producers are dependent on the dimensions and specifications of their product.
 As with all series and grades of stainless steel, there are specialized types of stainless steel grade 410 that are engineered for certain types of applications.

 AWS E410-16 are coated electrodes with a titania flux coating, which are used for welding and repairing stainless steel grades 410, 416, 420, and 431.
 It is a coated electrode with hardenability with exceptional strength and moderate resistance to corrosion with a tensile range of 700 Mpa up to 850 Mpa.
 AWS E410-16 has excellent rust resistance and can be hardened to a Rockwell hardness of 40 depending on the amount of carbon it contains.
 There is a wide assortment of applications for which AWS E410-16 is used including bolts, bushings, and various types of fasteners.

-ER410, like AWSE410-16, is used to weld stainless steels and is used to weld overlays on carbon steels.
-It is used to weld stainless steels with a similar chemical composition and as an overlay for carbon steels to give them resistance against corrosion and abrasion.
-ER410 is a hardening filler metal that requires joints to be preheated to 176.7°C (350°F) prior to welding the joint.
+ER410, like AWSE410-16, is used to weld stainless steels and to weld overlays on carbon steels.
+For it to be used for welding, ER410 has to match the chemical composition of the material to be welded.
+As an overlay for carbon steels, ER410 gives carbon steel resistance against corrosion and abrasion.
+It is a hardening filler metal that requires joints to be preheated to 176.7°C (350°F) prior to welding the joint.

 The various types of kitchen cutlery require a knife blade with strength, durability, and some resistance to corrosion.
 These factors are the reason that stainless steel grade 410 is used for the manufacturing of knives and flatware and for use in industrial food processing.
 The chromium content of grade 410 protects knife blades from the effects of the acidity of food and the corrosiveness of water.
 The heating process in the manufacture of grade 410 gives the knife blades their hardness and edge retention, which helps in their durability and longevity.